gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-This is used to create a new question with following data: tags, text, type, choices for MCQ type questions, maximum length of answer.
+Use this API to create a new question with following data- tags, text, type, choices for MCQ type questions, maximum length of answer.

 *Success Response:*

-ok
+Success.
+Returns a qna ID.

 Schema: `InsertResponse`